shakes76/PatternAnalysis-2023/recognition/46905774_GCN/README.md

 ![image issue](https://github.com/Amberfafa/PatternAnalysis-2023/blob/topic-recognition/recognition/46905774_GCN/results_visualization/GCN_module_dia.png)

 ## problem that it solves
-The objective of this project is to categorize each Facebook page into one of four categories.
+The aim of this project is to categorize each Facebook page into one of four categories.
-This GCN model is designed to address the challenge of semi-supervised node classification within the Facebook Large Page-Page Network dataset.
+This multi_layer GCN model is designed to address the challenge of semi-supervised node classification within the Facebook Large Page-Page Network dataset.
 The dataset is a representation of Facebook pages as nodes in a graph, with edges indicating their mutual connections.
 Each node possesses features, and they are classified into various categories.
 However, labels are available for only a small subset of nodes.